racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Reality.md

 ##Implementation of an Actor Action
 The implementation of the actor action is creating a tasklet.
 The tasklet is located in `<pyapp name>/impl/actor/<domain>/<actor name>/<action name>`.
-See the [PyApps Directory Structure](/sampleapp/#/pyappsdoc/sampleapp) for more information about the location of the files.
+See the [PyApps Directory Structure][pyappdir] for more information about the location of the files.
 The file name of an action tasklet has always the following structure:

 `<priority>_<rootobject>_<action>.py`